JoaoLopesF/RemoteDebug/README.md

 ### DISCLAIMER

-The current version of __RemoteDebug__ does not yet include any authentication and is intended only for development.
+The current version of __RemoteDebug__ does not yet include any encripted authentication, only plain text and is intended only for development

 Future extension could include a secure way for authentication and further testing to support production environments.